Anne has a Master of Arts in Teaching and a Bachelor's in Language.

 There are many people who prefer to get up and move around instead of being stuck in a cubicle every single day.
 Those who enter the teaching profession are usually people who like this hands-on structure to things so that they can remain active and not be sitting at a desk 24/7.

 Okay, so here is where we get into the negatives related to the teaching field.
-Many teachers each year decide to quit teaching for a number of different reasons, and usually they enter a different profession.
+Many teachers each year decide to quit teaching for a number of different reasons, and usually, they enter a different profession.
 In recent years this has become even more of a concern for teachers and education in general in the United States.
 Here are a few of the reasons why some teachers choose to quit.

 1. Standardized Testing

 Many teachers, feeling the pressure of standardized testing and test scores, decide to quit because there is too much stress to "teach to the test".
-With the development of Common Core in many areas, the education field is changing, and moving in the direction where classrooms across the country are to be teaching more consistently to these standards instead of each state having their own standards.
+With the development of Common Core in many areas, the education field is changing and moving in the direction where classrooms across the country are to be teaching more consistently to these standards instead of each state having its own standards.
 Because of this, data and test scores can potentially make or break a teacher's career.
 They could be a great teacher, but the students could be struggling with the testing, and that's why a lot of teachers believe standardized testing to be an unfair way to assess students.

 2. School Board Pressures

 In a lot of areas, there are many changes being made to the way we think about education and schooling in the United States.
 A lot of times, pressure from the school board to implement new policies at individual schools puts more stress on the administration and teachers at that particular school, and in many cases, this is another reason that teachers choose to quit their jobs.
 In addition to all of the other responsibilities a teacher has, they also have to mold to the district and make sure that they are completing all data and other policies for the district.
 This high stress can sometimes be too much for teachers, or the teacher might not particularly agree with a new policy that has been put in place at their school.